xingbod/xingbod.github.io/_pages/about.md

 I visited and worked with [Prof. Guo Zhenghua](https://scholar.google.com/citations?hl=en&user=dbR6bD0AAAAJ) at Tsinghua University, China, under the Monash Global Research Excellence grant.
 I also spent a wonderful intern time at TCL Research in 2021.

+:new:

-:fire: Accepting master students and research interns, we offer:
+Accepting master students and research interns, we offer:
-- interesting research topics, and cutting-edge research projects, not only focus on research publications but also impactful achievement for society；
+- interesting research topics, and cutting-edge research projects, not only focus on research publications but also seminal discoveries and impactful achievements for society；
 - collaborate with top-tier institutes, such as HKUST, Yonsei, Monash；
 - assist you in finding interns from top-tier companies；
 - flexible scheduling of working；